icon_notification notification-animation 2

 What does Tax Collected at Source (TCS) on Foreign Outward Remittance mean?

-Anil, a resident as per FEMA, sends money regularly to his child studying in the United States to support her.
+Anil, a resident as per FEMA, sends money regularly to his child studying in the United States.
 He wants to understand how TCS works on outward remittances.

 Please note, tables are best viewed on desktops and in landscape mode on mobile phones